ChorusOne/network-handbook/src/chorus-one/physical-location.md

    when hardware reaches the end of its lifespan, its replacement will not necessarily be in the same location.
  * **The set of peers changes, and peers move.**
-   We more our workloads around, and so do other node operators.
+   We move our workloads around, and so do other node operators.
    In addition to that, stake distributions change, and this can affect how valuable certain peers are.
    It’s good to be close to a peer who proposes many blocks,